buzzqw/TUS/OBSS/markdown-separati/en/40-cursed-items.md

 Cursed items are almost never intentionally created; rather, they are the result of poor workmanship, inexperienced craftsmen, or the lack of adequate components or broken pacts with some Patron.

-The Narrator can request an Arcana check with a DC equal to 10+days spent building the magic item in case of particularly complex items or if there were problematic situations in creation, and if the check fails, roll on the following table to determine the type of curse the item possesses.
+The Game Master can request an Arcana check with a DC equal to 10+days spent building the magic item for particularly complex items or if there were problematic situations in creation, and if the check fails, roll on the following table to determine the type of curse the item possesses.

 A curse can also manifest as a result of negative or extreme emotional influences involving an object.